V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndiuvu : alcoholic, drunkard

-– ndo : camp, hostel, place to spend the night / season / distance
+– ndo : camp, hostel, place to spend the night, place to stay overnight / season / distance

 – ndobani : fishing line